The Electronic Ministry Finds a Home Online by Mitch Lemus

 PiousMart

-Recently, some beta testers experienced problems with computer viruses, maliciously uploaded to the service by atheist hackers.
+PrayerAssistRecently, some beta testers experienced problems with computer viruses, maliciously uploaded to the service by atheist hackers.
 Customer Service points out, however, that garbled text which often appears on screen is not a glitch, but rather, the system speaking in tongues.
 All PrayerAssist callers are encouraged to make a donation to ensure results.

 "Vaporware"

+Reverend Prescott prays for his detractors.
+"May you one day become enlightened by the Lord's phosphorescent glow.
+Log on to PiousNet's ChapelChat® and witness a hallowed alternative to your blasphemous bulletin boards of fornication and sin."
 Despite the naysayers, many investors look favorably upon the endeavor.
 "With the incredible growth of Prodigy, America Online, and Compuserve, I see great opportunity for niche services like PiousNet," says Mort Greenblatt, an industry analyst at Merrill Lynch.
 "They have successfully identified a gullible, albeit economically desirable market."
 In fact, the word on Wall Street is that major players like Time Warner and Bell Atlantic are anxious to acquire a stake in the upstart.
+As for the service's long-term plans, Prescott says, "PiousNet is destined to be the gateway to the next Great Awakening.
+By the year 2000," he predicts, "it will be installed in every school and trailer home in America."
+Whether the Ministry ever realizes its virtual dreams, only God knows.

 To subscribe call 1-800-PIOUSNET.

 All fees are tax-deductible.
 Available for both Mac and IBM-compatible PCs.
-"PiousNet" is a registered trademark of the Reverend Randall Sinclair Prescott's Ministry of Faith. © 1995.
-All rights reserved.

 This article originally appeared in Manhattan File